guidance-guarantee-programme/pension_guidance/content/transfer_pension.en.md

 ### Questions to ask your **new** provider:

 1. Do I apply to transfer through you or my current provider?
-2. Are there any fees for transferring in, eg set-up fees?
+2. Are there any fees for transferring in, e.g. set-up fees?
 3. Do I have to make regular payments into the new pension?
 4. What investment funds and levels of risk do you offer?
 You may need help from a financial adviser with this.
 5. What options do you have for when I want to take my money out?